-The final episode of Fisk has aired on our screens, and it did not disappoint.
+The final episode of Fisk (season 1) has aired on our screens, and it did not disappoint.

 There were two events that sparked my interest, the first being bold variations to Helen’s wardrobe, including her signature brown suit, a flight attendant outfit, an ordinary yet appropriate office outfit, and my personal favourite, a “jazzed-up” altered rendition of her brown suit, trimmed with gold and silver sequins.